dimitri-nicolo/calico/_includes/v2.4/entityrule.md

 The `domains` field is only valid for egress Allow rules in GlobalNetworkPolicy.
 It restricts the rule to apply only to traffic to one of the specified domains.
 If this field is specified, the parent [Rule](#rule)'s `action` must be `Allow`, and `nets` and `selector` must both be left empty.

+> **Note**: {{site.prodname}} implements policy for domain names by learning the
+> corresponding IPs from DNS, then programming rules to allow those IPs.
+This means that
+> if multiple domain names A, B and C all map to the same IP, and there is domain-based
+> policy to allow A, traffic to B and C will be allowed as well.
+{: .alert .alert-info}
 {%- endif %}